mcordts/cityscapesScripts/README.md

  - `evaluation/evalInstanceLevelSemanticLabeling.py` script to evaluate instance-level semantic labeling results on the validation set.
 This script is also used to evaluate the results on the test set.
  - `setup.py`                                        run `setup.py build_ext --inplace` to enable cython plugin for faster evaluation.
 Only tested for Ubuntu.

+The scripts can be installed via pip, i.e. from within the scripts:
+`sudo pip install .`
+This installs the scripts as a python module named `cityscapesscripts` and exposes the following tools, see above for descriptions:
+- `csViewer`
+- `csLabelTool`
+- `csEvalPixelLevelSemanticLabeling`
+- `csEvalInstanceLevelSemanticLabeling`
+- `csCreateTrainIdLabelImgs`
+- `csCreateTrainIdInstanceImgs`

+Note that for the grapical tools you additionally need to install:
+`sudo apt install python-tk python-qt4`

 ## Evaluation